 Most people need to realize that teeth cleanings are usually paired with an examination from the dentist.
 During a routine check-up, the dentist can identify several problems early on so that you can receive early intervention before the issue escalates any further.
 The dentist will be able to:

 - Examine the tissue inside your mouth as well as your tongue for overall oral health

 - Spot cavities and signs of tooth decay

 - Check any dental appliances you have

 Early Detection of Potentially Dangerous Conditions

 An oral examination can also detect diseases that go beyond the mouth.
-Some illnesses and health issues have side effects that show up in the mouth, and a dentist can help to identify them so you can receive early intervention.
+Some illnesses and health issues have side effects that appear in the mouth, and a dentist can help identify them so you can receive early intervention.
 Some examples of health problems that can be identified with an oral examination are: